-Battery lawyer, James Dimeas, has been handling Battery cases throughout Cook County, DuPage County, Lake County, and Kane County for 25 years.
-His extensive experience with Battery cases gives Battery attorney, James Dimeas, a unique and keen understanding of how Battery cases are handled by the police and how battery cases are treated by the Courts.
+Battery attorney, James Dimeas, has been handling Battery cases throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over-27 years.
+James Dimeas's extensive experience with Battery cases gives Battery attorney, James Dimeas, a unique and keen understanding of how Battery cases are handled by the police and how battery cases are treated by the Courts.

-Battery lawyer, James Dimeas, has been handling Battery cases for 25 years throughout Cook County, DuPage County, Lake County, and Kane County.
-In James Dimeas's 25 years of handling Battery cases the most common Battery case usually involves an altercation between two people.
+Battery attorney, James Dimeas, has been handling Battery cases for over-27 years throughout Chicago, Cook County, DuPage County, Kane County, and Lake County.
+In James Dimeas's 27 years of handling Battery cases the most common Battery case usually involves an altercation between two people.
 Most of the time, it's one person's word against the other.
 Once in awhile witnesses will be involved.
 The typical battery case can be a little difficult for the state to prove.
-Battery lawyer, James Dimeas, has been aggressively contesting and fighting Battery cases throughout the Chicago metropolitan area for 25 years.
-He is experienced and highly skilled in fighting Battery cases and coming up with effective and winning trial strategies which have been proven to be effective against Battery charges.
-To discuss your particular Battery case, contact Battery lawyer, James Dimeas, anytime to discuss the particular facts of your case.
-He will give you an honest assessment of your case and will discuss what he can do for you.
-James Dimeas can be reached anytime at 847-807-7405.What is the Penalty for a Battery in Illinois?
+Battery lawyer, James Dimeas, has been aggressively contesting and fighting Battery cases throughout the Chicago metropolitan area for over-27 years.
+James Dimeas is experienced and highly skilled in fighting Battery cases and coming up with effective and winning trial strategies which have been proven to be effective against Battery charges.
+To discuss your particular Battery case, contact Battery attorney, James Dimeas, anytime to discuss the particular facts of your case.
+James Dimeas will give you an honest assessment of your case and will discuss what he can do for you.
+You can speak to James Dimeas personally by calling 847-807-7405.What is the Penalty for a Battery in Illinois?

 - If the victim was employed by a school or was a teacher;